 Decimal to Octal Number:

-To convert decimal to octal number we have to divide the given original number by 8 such that base 2 changes base 8.
+To convert decimal to octal number we have to divide the given original number by 8 such that base 10 changes to base 8.
 Let us understand with the help of an example.

 Example 2: Convert 12810 to octal number.